 In a previous article I have already discussed the importance of the unconscious.
 Carl Jung argued that our unconscious is a double-edged sword.
 On the one hand, if it is not integrated, it will have an overwhelming power over the ego and thereby limit our ‘free will’.
-On the other hand, if we succeed in integrating our unconscious, the unconscious can serve as a powerful ‘compensating force’.
+On the other hand, if we succeed in integrating our unconscious, through the Process of Individuation, then the unconscious can serve as a powerful ‘compensating force’.

 Carl Jung argued that every individual can make his or her own choice in accepting the need to become aware of one’s unconscious mind: “If he voluntarily takes the burden of completeness on himself, he need not find it “happening” to him against his will in a negative form.”
 (Aion, p.70) However, as discussed in my previous article, if an individual does not recognize the importance of the unconscious, this can have some serious negative consequences.
 According to Carl Jung these negative consequences do no only impact the individual, instead they can have a negative influence on the world in its entirety.

 As a result, we can conclude that integrating our unconscious can be a worthwhile effort.
 Carl Jung called the process of making unconscious forces conscious individuation.
 How can we integrate our unconscious and succeed in the process of individuation?

 In this article I will try to answer these questions.
 For this discussion I have mainly focused on the two books written by Carl Jung which I believe to be the most important in this regard: The Red Book and Aion.
 You can find the right versions through these Amazon links: The Red Book & Aion.

 The Unconscious and the Soul